fingent-corp/gateway-woocommerce-mastercard-module/README.md

 3. The gateway configuration fields will be displayed.
 Configure according to your requirements and then click on the "Save Changes" button.
     - **Enable/Disable** - Tick the checkbox to make this Payment option available in the frontend.
 Un-tick it to Disable it, so it will not display in the frontend.
     - **Title** - Short payment method name displayed to the payer on the checkout page.
 Example, "Credit Card / Debit Card".
     - **Description** - Description of this Payment Method displayed when a payer selects this payment method.
-Example, "Pay with your card via Mastercard".
+For example, "Pay with your card via Mastercard".
     - **Gateway** - The payment gateway region, use Custom Gateway Host if one has been provided to you.
 Four options are available: Europe, Asia Pacific.
 North America, and Custom URL.
-    - **Custom Gateway Host** - This option is available when the "Gateway" option is set to "Custom Gateway Host" .
+    - **Custom Gateway Host** - This option is available when the "Gateway" option is set to "Custom Gateway Host".
 Your Account Manager will tell you if this is needed or not.
     - **Transaction Mode** - In "Purchase" mode, the customer is charged immediately.
 In Authorize mode, the transaction is only authorized, and the capturing of funds is a manual process performed by you using the Woocommerce admin panel.
 The Manual capture process is explained in the next section.
     - **Integration Model** - In "Hosted Checkout", the payer will type their details into the gateway"s payment page.
 In "Hosted Session", the payer will remain on the woocommerce payment page.
     - **Checkout Interaction** - This option is available when the "Payment Model" option is set to "Hosted Checkout" or "Legacy Hosted Checkout" and allows to set redirection behavior to the payment gateway.
 Either "Embedded" or "Redirect to Payment Page" for contemporary version Hosted Checkout or Either "Lightbox" or "Redirect to Payment Page" for Legacy Hosted Checkout.